bonfire-networks/website-blog/code_of_conduct.md

 * Communicating in a ‘tone’ one doesn’t find congenial.

-### 5. Reporting issues
+### 6. Reporting issues

 All reports will be handled with discretion, and all people involved issues will be treated with respect.

 If you experience or witness harrassment or unacceptable behaviour — or have any other concerns — please use the flagging feature where available, or send a message or tag moderator(s) in the thread.
 If the person you are reporting is on the moderation team, they must recuse themselves from handling the incident.

-In addition to the points specified in the [Setting Boundaries section](#Setting-boundaries), please include in your report:
+In addition to the points specified in the [Setting Boundaries section](#setting-boundaries), please include in your report:
 - Urgency (e.g. is somebody in danger?) and whether the incident is ongoing
 - Names (usernames/handles and/or real names) of any individuals involved
 - Links and/or screenshots to the relevant conversation or content